ImaraSpeek/PhotoVision/README.md

 ##Implementation

 ###Used libraries and data
 Intraface provides the matlab code for face recognition using OpenCV.
 However it only recognizes the frontalfaces and does not recognize any profile faces.
-Intraface initialized the models using certain set parameters: the minimum face score for recognized faces, its minimum neighbors, the minimum face-image ratio an a flag whether or not to compute the pose
+Intraface initialized the models using certain set parameters: the minimum face score for recognized faces, its minimum neighbors, the minimum face-image ratio an a flag whether or not to compute the pose.

 ###Own implementations